scovetta/Project-Security-Reviews/README.md

 ### Adding/Updating a Security Review

-[ ] Review the [Adding a Security Review](#) wiki page for information
+- [ ] Review the [review template](template.md) file for information on
-    and best practices for how to conduct and submit a security review.
+      which sections to include and the type of information required for a review to be accepted.
-[ ] Clone this repository and add your security review in the relevant
+- [ ] Conduct the security review.
-    directory.
+- [ ] Clone this repository and add your security review in the relevant path.
-[ ] Submit a pull request.
+- [ ] Submit a pull request.

 ### Removing a Security Review